DougBurke/sherpa-standalone-notebooks/README.md

 ## Using MyBinder

-I have used the [MyBinder service](https://mybinder.org/) to create an environment that contains CIAO 4.13 (well, the Sherpa parts, so you get XSPEC and matplotlib) which can be used to *run these notebooks straight from your browser*.
+I have used the [MyBinder service](https://mybinder.org/) to create an environment that contains CIAO 4.14 which can be used to *run these notebooks straight from your browser*.
 Awesome!

+## CIAO (installed using conda)

+We do not require Jupyter support in our conda build of CIAO but it's easy to install (we also use scipy and astropy):

+    > pip install jupyterlab astropy scipy
+    > jupyter lab

 ## CIAO (installed using ciao-install)

-CIAO 4.13 comes with both `jupyter notebook` support and includes Matplotlib, so you can just enter
+CIAO 4.14 comes with both `jupyter notebook` support and includes Matplotlib, so you just need to install astropy and scipy, then you can view the
+notebooks:

+    > pip install astropy scipy
     > jupyter notebook

 in this directory after starting CIAO (i.e. sourceing the `ciao.*sh` file to match your shell).

-## CIAO (installed using conda)

-We do not require Jupyter support in our conda build of CIAO but it's easy to install

-    > conda install jupyter

-(and maybe also `jupyterlab`).
+You can install `jupyterlab` with `pip` and use the lab environment instead.

 ## Standalone Sherpa